MusaTamzid05/MFlow/README.md

-I used more or less same kind of code all the time in machine learning.So i decided make a library of all of them.
+I use more or less same kind of code all the time in machine learning.So i decided make a library of all of them.